Ruchip16/Summer-of-Bitcoin-Exercise/README.md

 2] If above step is true, we include the transaction and update fee and weight and erase it from current set else we go to next higher transaction.

-Now the question is but **Why we are applying Greedy Approach here?**
+Now the question is but **Why we are applying Greedy Approach of fractional knapsack here?**

 1) We have a choice of selecting a particular transaction I'd in such a way that it yields us the maximum total fee.